DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 You can search for available reporter packages on npm: [https://www.npmjs.com/search?q=testcafe-reporter](https://www.npmjs.com/search?q=testcafe-reporter).

-TestCafe Studio automatically detects reporter plugins installed on the local machine and adds them to the list.
+TestCafe Studio automatically detects reporter plugins installed on the local machine and adds them to the drop-down list in the **Report** view.